EFOC/Movie-App/README.md

 * Repository Pattern
 * Reftrofit2 Framework

-Will to implement a Log-In system with FireBase and ROOM to save the user's favorite movies.
+Will implement a Log-In system with FireBase and ROOM to save the user's favorite movies.